 What Is IGCSE Programme?

 IGCSE (International General Certificate of Secondary Education) is an internationally recognized qualification program designed for students aged 14 to 16.
-The University of Cambridge International Examinations (CIE) offers it and is available in over 120 countries.
+It is offered by Cambridge Assessment International Education (CAIE), a part of the University of Cambridge, and is available in over 120 countries worldwide.

 Related: IGCSE Exams 2023: Important Dates & How To Prepare Well